kamranahmedse/developer-roadmap/content/guides/design-patterns-for-humans.md

     }
 }
 ```
-Then we have our job postings to which the job seekers will subscribe
+Then we have our job postings to which the jobseekers will subscribe
 ```php
 class EmploymentAgency implements Observable
 {